 - 1. Remove the backing plate.
-Refer to Section 6.7 for more information. - 2.
-If equipped, remove the center plate.
-Refer to Section 6.8 for more information. - 3.
-If the valve stems will be removed while the hot runner is cold, proceed to step 4.
+Refer to Section 6.7.1 for more information. - 2.
+If the valve stems will be removed while the hot runner is cold, proceed to step 3.
 However, if the valve stems will be removed while the hot runner is hot, do the following: - a.
 Reconnect any thermocouples that were disconnected during disassembly. - b.
 Connect the hot runner to a controller. - c.
 Turn on the controller.